 Kids who watch TV more than 4 hours a day are more likely to be overweight compared with kids who watch 2 hours or less.
 Not surprisingly, TV in the bedroom is also linked to increased likelihood of being overweight.

-The American Academy of Pediatrics (AAP) recommends that children and teens spend no more than 1-2 hours a day using entertainment media and discourages any screen time for children younger than 2 years old.
-The AAP recommends that no TVs, computers, or video games be in children's bedrooms and that screens be turned off during mealtimes.
+The American Academy of Pediatrics (AAP) recommends that children and teens spend no more than 1-2 hours a day using entertainment media and discourages screen time for kids younger than 2.

 Exercise and Physical Activity

 Many kids don't get enough physical activity.
 Although physical education (PE) in schools can help kids get up and moving, more and more schools are cutting PE programs.

 Kids should be active every day.
 Older kids and teens should get 60 minutes of moderate to vigorous exercise or physical activity, including aerobic and muscle- and bone-strengthening activities.
 Children ages 2 to 5 years should play actively several times each day.

 Genetics also can play a role in what kids weigh.
 Our genes help determine body type and how the body stores and burns fat just as they influence other traits.
 Genes alone, however, cannot explain the current obesity crisis.
 Because both genes and habits can be passed down from one generation to the next, multiple members of a family may struggle with weight.

 People in the same family tend to have similar eating patterns, maintain the same levels of physical activity, and adopt the same attitudes toward being overweight.
 A child's risk of obesity greatly increases if one or more parent is overweight or obese.